reidev275/ReducingDeveloperFriction/slides/index.md

 		else raise (System.ArgumentException("Not a valid State"))

 ' createLocation function that accepts 4 args
+' closures are the poor man's objects :)
 ' throwing an error isn't very functional.
 We'll revisit

 ***